ballistiq/CountdownJS/readme.md

 # Countdown JS

-This is a simple countdown script.
+This is a simple, unobtrusive countdown Javascript.
 I get too many clients asking for the same thing.
-I don't like the other scripts I saw online as they use a lot of inline Javascript and HTML.
+I researched and really don't like the other scripts I see online as they use a lot of inline Javascript and HTML.
 I wanted a script that is truly unobtrusive, and that you can re-use easily with any application.
-This is it.
-Enjoy!
+So I coded this.

 Any bugs or issues, feel free to fork and do a pull request.